Disgrace of Gijón: Aftermath

 After the match, the West German team went back to their hotel where they were met by furious spectators who threw eggs and other projectiles at them; the West Germans returned fire with water bombs.
 German and Austrian television commentators were so appalled at the match that they urged viewers on live television to stop watching the match and watch something else.
 The Algerian football officials lodged an official protest.
-In addition, the president of the Algerian Football Federation opined that referee Bob Valentine should have intervened and his failure to do so was worthy of complaint.
-However, FIFA considered that no rules were broken as a result of the match, and declined to take any action.
+In addition, the president of the Algerian Football Federation opined that referee Bob Valentine should have intervened and his failure to do so was worthy of complaint; however, FIFA considered that no rules were broken as a result of the match, and declined to take any action.
 Both teams denied any collusion during the match.
 West Germany manager Jupp Derwall defended his team from the criticism, pointing out that Uli Stielike and Karl-Heinz Rummenigge were both unfit.
 The West Germans made it to the final, where they lost to Italy 3–1.
 Austria fell at the next group stage, to the benefit of eventual fourth-place finishers France.
 As a result of the game, from the World Cup 1986 onward, the final pair of group matches in World Cups always start simultaneously.

-Later journalists have taken another look at the match, wondering if claims of "non-aggression" are exaggerated.
-In The Irish Times, Rob Smyth wrote that "The 10 minutes after Hrubesch's goal would even be described as exhilarating in some cultures, with Wolfgang Dremmler forcing a fine save from Friedrich Koncilia (the second and final shot on target in the match) and Paul Breitner missing two good chances.
+Later journalists took another look at the match, wondering if claims of "non-aggression" are exaggerated.
+In The Irish Times, Rob Smyth wrote: "The 10 minutes after Hrubesch's goal would even be described as exhilarating in some cultures, with Wolfgang Dremmler forcing a fine save from Friedrich Koncilia (the second and final shot on target in the match) and Paul Breitner missing two good chances.
 The game slows down towards half-time, principally because the hitherto dominant Germany start to play on the counterattack.
 Hrubesch would have had a clear shooting chance in the 57th minute had he not hopelessly miscontrolled Felix Magath’s expert chip.
 As late as the 77th minute, when the game was losing what edge it had, Bernd Krauss broke into the box and forced a desperate clearance from Hans-Peter Briegel.
 A goal then would have put West Germany out."
 Almost all participants denied an outright agreement to fix the match.
-Austrian player Reinhold Hintermaier described the situation on the pitch as follows: "It somehow took on a life of its own - everyone just thought that they wanted to get ahead".
+Austrian player Reinhold Hintermaier described the situation on the pitch as follows: "It somehow took on a life of its own – everyone just thought that they wanted to get ahead."